Husky men close out home schedule with easy win vs. Cal

-For at least one night, the Huskies smiled, laughed and exchanged playful banter with each other on the sidelines while the reserves mopped up final minutes of a rare blowout victory.
+For at least one night, the Huskies smiled, laughed and exchanged playful banter with each other on the sidelines while the reserves mopped up the final minutes of a rare blowout victory.

 Saturday night’s 62-51 win against California was just the second time this season the Washington men’s basketball team had won by double digits.